-Sports Lite rature 1 Credit Gr.
-11, 12 Course: 1555 Sports Lite ataic T CI CUIT U , COULTC: TOO
+Sports Literature 1 Credit Gr.
+11.12 Course: 1555

 This literature course examines themes in American and international cultures that are prevalent in the world of sports.
 It also examines the effects sports have on the economic, political and moral fiber of society and how individuals or teams have managed the challenges of competing at high school, college and professional levels.
 Additionally, the course contains a writing component which requires students to analyze critical themes such as motivation, self-preservation, peer pressure, teamwork, and values.
 Students should be prepared to complete daily reading assignments and participate in lively and open discussions.